Egypt Travel Tips: Ultimate Guide to Visiting Egypt

 Food in Egypt

 I enjoyed the food in Egypt very much.
-I ate anything from basic kebabs to local vegetables and rice, through the most traditional dish – Koshary.
+I ate anything from basic kebabs to local vegetables and rice, to the most traditional dish – Koshary.
 It’s a mix of rice, macaroni, and lentils topped with tomato-vinegar sauce and fried onions.

 How to Get Around Egypt